sarajordanov/The-Snake-Game---Computer-Practicum-2/README.md

 For this project, I implemented the classic Snake game entirely in vanilla JavaScript.

 🎮 Game Overview <br>
-The player controls a snake that moves around the board and grows longer each time it eats food.
+The player controls a snake that moves around the board and grows longer each time it eats food.<br>
 - The snake moves continuously.
 - The player changes direction using the keyboard.
 - Each time the snake eats food, it grows.